-Early in the fall semester there will be a "Fresher's Fair," where you can learn about lots of campus and community organizations.
+At the fall "Fresher's Faire," where you can learn about lots of campus and community organizations.
 Watch for it; you don't want to miss it!
 Whether you like sports, music, kids, or church organizations -- there are plenty of things to do.